Frequently Asked Questions - TCF DAP

 Access to the examination room will be refused to anyone who is not in possession of an official proof of identity (passport or resident card).

-Fraud in the examinations is an offence of a disciplinary nature governed by the decree of 13 July 1992, modified by the decree of 13 July 1995:
+Cheating during examinations is a disciplinary offence under French law, governed by the decree of July 13, 1992, amended by the decree of July 13, 1995.

-- In the event of falsification of a TCF for DAP certification, the CIEP will cancel the certification in question, and disciplinary measures, applied by the test centre and/or by the CIEP, will be taken.
+In the event of falsification of a TCF certificate, the CIEP will cancel the certificate in question and will take disciplinary action.

 Listening, proficiency in language structures and writing examinations: four training books are currently on the market: